arisyang1981/CloudFormation/README.md

 Also, it applies to update stack which need to delete resource first.
 So very imporant, if don't know if update stack will delete resource.

 #3/13/2023 \
+Referfer other resources: \
 Q: How to reference other resource under the same template? \
 A: - !REF other_resources_name \
 Q: How to reference ohter resource in different templates? \
 A: - Existing_Resource. \
+Or define existing_resource in 'Parameters' section. \
 https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/gettingstarted.templatebasics.html \

 Q: What is the logical name and the phisical name of a resource? \
 A: The logical name of the resource is the resource name in template. \
 The physical name of the resource is the combination of the logical name, the stack name, and a unique ID. \